The Soldier's Details

 Brown enlisted AIF 23 Oct 1940 and later joined 2/4th MGB’s ‘D’ Coy No. 13 Platoon as a Batman/Runner under Commanding Officer Lt Wankey.
 Please read further about this Platoon.

-Brown was wounded in action at the 14 mile peg on Lim Chu Kong Road on 8.2.1942.
+Brown was wounded in action at the 14 mile peg on Lim Chu Kong Road on 8.2.1942 – the first night of the Japanese invasion into Singapore.
 He was taken to 2/9th Field Ambulance in same truck that evacuated Lieutenant Wankey.
 It is believed Sydney Thomas Brown died of shock in hospital as a result of his wounds.

 Sydney Thomas was the eldest of two sons born to Emma (nee Arnold) and Sydney George Brown at Burracoppin.
 Emma was born in Essex England and Sydney George was born in Victoria.